-I am a Postdoctoral Fellow at the University of Maryland's National Socio-Environmental Synthesis Center (SESYNC) and an alum of the University of Georgia’s Integrative Conservation and Geography PhD Program.
+I am an Assistant Professor in the University of South Carolina's School of the Earth, Ocean, and Environment (SEOE) and a member of the Critical Ecologies Lab.
 My training and education span from marine sciences to human geography.
 As a geographer trained to work across ways of knowing socio-environmental challenges, my research investigates landscapes as socio-natural, drawing on environmental justice studies, political ecology, hazards geography, and critical race theory.
 Broadly, my research examines racial formations as socio-ecological.
-My work seeks to combine critical race thoery on the socio-historical processes that shape race relations (aka "racial formations") with socio-ecological studies that conceptualize society and nature as mutually produced, or co-constituted.
+My work seeks to combine critical race theory on the socio-historical processes that shape race relations (aka "racial formations") with socio-ecological studies that conceptualize society and nature as mutually produced, or co-constituted.